Strict Header Parsing

 If you don’t want to block traffic from a known client that sends invalid request headers:

 1. Add the Strict Header Parsing behavior to the Default Rule with all options set to On.
-This ensures that by default, requests with invalid request headers are rejected by the Akamai edge servers.
+This ensures that by default, requests with invalid request headers are rejected by Akamai servers.

 2. Add a new rule with matches on the attributes that identify traffic from that client (such as User-Agent, hostname, path etc.).
 Add the Strict Header Parsing behavior to the same rule with all options set to Off.
 This way only specific requests will be allowed through to your origin server.